 Buenos Aires Transport

 The bus network is huge and covers the city, and although very useful for getting around, the overwhelming number of routes make it confusing for tourists.
 Bus fares are paid in coins into an automatic ticket vending machine when boarding the bus.
 Many services run all night but with less frequency.
 There are also urban train services that can be useful for reaching the outlying suburbs.

 Taxis are everywhere and are relatively inexpensive.
 Although generally safe, visitors should be aware that there are fake taxis that pick up tourists and rob them.
-It is safer to phone for a radio taxi or remise, a fixed-price radio cab booked in advance that acts like a chauffeur-driven car and can be cheaper than taxis over longer distances.
+It is safer to phone for a radio taxi or remis, a fixed-price radio cab booked in advance that acts like a chauffeur-driven car and can be cheaper than taxis over longer distances.
 They are often more useful than renting a car for excursions from the city and even for a day's tour of the suburbs.

 Become our Buenos Aires Travel Expert